Ji-Hwan Bae Preview, Player Props: Pirates vs. Braves

 Ji-Hwan Bae At The Plate

+- Bae is batting .263 during his last games and is riding a four-game hitting streak.

+- In 55.7% of his 88 games this season, Bae has picked up at least one hit.
+He's also had 16 multi-hit games.

-- He has homered in two of 87 games played this season, and in 0.7% of his plate appearances.
+- He has hit a home run in two of 88 games played this year, and in 0.6% of his plate appearances.

-- Bae has had at least one RBI in 20.7% of his games this season (18 of 87), with more than one RBI six times (6.9%).
-He has also accounted for three or more of his team's runs in one contest.
+- In 21.6% of his games this year, Bae has had at least one RBI.
+He's picked up more than one in 6.8% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.